 Due to the volume and complexity of child death-related issues in the major metropolitan areas (Jackson County, St. Louis County and St. Louis City), individual urban models have been created to address special requirements.
-While these panels do not have individual meetings for every reviewable death, they have information gathering and distribution systems that address the requirement for concurrent review.
-The review process begins with notification, not at the scheduled meeting.
+Monthly panels are convened to assess all reviewable deaths collectively, rather than conducting separate panels for each individual case.